 The B.S. with a Concentration in Education is designed for those students interested in teaching high school chemistry.
 It could also be appropriate for those planning to teach at higher levels of education and wish to learn educational techniques.
-The concentration in education requires a minimum of 39 credit hours of course work in chemistry and a minimum of 36 credit hours in the College of Education.
+The concentration in education requires a minimum of 39 credit hours of course work in chemistry and a minimum of 36 credit hours in the College of Education, Health, and Human Sciences.

 The Bachelor of Arts in Chemistry requires a core of 33 credit hours of chemistry courses, calculus and physics cognates, foreign language competency, and at least three additional hours of chemistry work.
 It is used by those interested in careers such as education, forensic science, law, marketing, and science writing.

 The Analytical Sciences Option is designed to produce chemists who are particularly interested in the chemical pollutants that are being released into the air, earth, and water environments of our planet.
 They may find jobs with local and state health departments, state and national environmental protection agencies, local testing laboratories, as well as in the private chemical-producing industries.
 Typically graduates work as laboratory and field technicians who sample and analyze chemical pollutants.